Stay warm in the winter and cool in the summer.

 Magnetite uses an optical grade virgin acrylic glazing, which is up to six times more thermally efficient than glass.
 If you have ever placed your hand on a pane of glass in the summer or winter you know that glass in an incredible conductor and therefore holds on to both heat and cold very well.
 By placing our acrylic panel on the inside of your frame you eliminate this heat or cold entering your home.
 Additionally, our PVC sub-frame creates a thermal break from your existing window frame while our airtight magnetic seals eliminate draughts.
 These features allow Magnetite to provide a more constant and comfortable room temperature.
 This means that you will sleep better at night and be more productive during the day.

 The installation of Magnetite storm insulating panels will reduce condensation appearing on windows.
 Reducing condensation can protect the health of your family by preventing mould growth.
 Less condensation can also prolong the life of window furnishings and sills.
 Magnetite can help, as part

 Our system is designed to meet the specific requirements of your situation.
 Our clear panels will maximize the amount of natural light entering into a room to allow passive heating in winter.
 During summer, we can use a range of solar control films for glare control and to minimize radiant heat.
-Tests by CSA® have proven that installing the Magnetite system can improve a windows’ summer performance by 76% and the winter performance by 62%.
+Installing the Magnetite system can improve a windows’ summer performance by 76% and the winter performance by 62%.